Manchester and Welsh Terrier

 To this day the unique markings of both varieties are this black and tan terrier's most defining characteristic.
 In other words, its basic construction has not altered in two centuries.
 Devotees over this time have selected for precise black and tan colour markings rather than exaggeration of either head or other body features.
 So examination of the Manchester is like stepping back in time to appreciate how far the show ring has altered the construction of some of the other terriers we see today.

 History of Manchester Terriers in Australia

-The Smooth Haired Black and Tan Terriers over 7 pounds were popular here from the first dog show in 1864 with 23 exhibited.
+Smooth Coated Terriers (Black and Tan) over 7 pounds were popular here from our first dog show in 1864 with 23 exhibited.
 After that 17 more were recorded in Tyzack's Annual, Australia's first Stud Book as being imported, with the show records of another 14 appearing in the Stud Section.

 The Manchester Terrier Today

 The Manchester Terrier has remained a keen alert sporting dog despite his colour being so ruthlessly selected for over two centuries.
 It has a wedge shaped head, with a long flat skull, a normal scissors bite and tight lips.
 Because historically the ears were cut or cropped, today unlike its Toy counterpart its button ears are small and carried well above the line of the skull.
 In North American naturally pricked ears are also allowable.